Visit our comprehensive listing of journal titles, which includes multiple access points (including databases and

 Between journal and database subscriptions, the Wesley community has access to hundreds of journals in a variety of disciplines.
 Some of these are available only in print, some only as e-journals, and some are both print and electronic.
-The Library is working to consolidate information regarding our journal content on our comprehensive JOURNALS A-Z site (click the tab above), which provides multiple access points to journal content.
+The Library is working to consolidate information regarding our journal content on Journals A-Z. If you are looking for access to a journal which is not on this list, please contact the Library.

 How do I Access an Online Journal?